MichielvNederpelt/TMD-ASSIGN-2/README.md

 A part can be explained by our rule-based approach.
 The rules were sufficient for extracting predicates, which has an F-score of 0.838.
 Unfortunately, the rules were not sufficient enough to detect and extract all arguments, which makes it of course also more difficult to predict them when information is missing for the system.

 ### Error analysis test set:
+In the table below, some examples of correct and incorrect predicted labels are displayed.
+Please note that this is only a fraction.
 Example 1 and 2 show two cases in which the argument was correctly predicted as an ARG0.
 In example 3 and 4, the tokens were labeled as ARG0 arguments, whereas they were in fact different.
 Compared to row 1 and 2, they have in common that the UPOS and XPOS are also a pronoun and PRP.
 This indicated that the system might think that such a combination is an indication of an ARG0.
 Taking into account example 5 and 6, the system also sometimes does not recognize an ARG0.
 In case of example 5, it might be due to the fact that the combination of UPOS and XPOS is more indicative of an ARGM instead of an ARG0.
 Example 7 shows a correctly predicted ARGM with similar features to example 5.
 Example 6 has both UPOS and XPOS in common with the correct examples, but the dependency is different.
 This indicates that the system is very keen on specific feature combinations as patterns.
 However, there are a lot of exceptions which cannot be detected due to the current system.
 Especially in cases where there are few examples (such as ARG3 and ARG4 and ARG5).